danielaparker/jsoncons/src/doc/Classes/csv_parameters.md

 -------------      | -------------  | -------------
 assume_header      | Assume first row in file is header, use field names to construct objects | false
 header_lines      | Number of header lines in the CSV text | 0
-column_names      | A string containing delimited names corresponding to the fields in the file | Empty data_types      | A string containing delimited data types corresponding to the columns in the file.
+header      | A string containing delimited names corresponding to the fields in the file | Empty data_types      | A string containing delimited data types corresponding to the columns in the file.
 The following data types are supported: string, integer, float and boolean | Empty max_lines         | Maximum number of lines to read | Unlimited line_delimiter|String to write between records|\n